Xiomara Castro: Presidency (2022–present)

 Castro was inaugurated as president on 27 January 2022.
 She was sworn in at the Tegucigalpa National Soccer Stadium, with thousands of individuals present.
 Among the attendees were King of Spain Felipe VI, Vice President of Taiwan Lai Ching-te, U.S. Vice President Kamala Harris, Vice President of Argentina Cristina Fernández de Kirchner, Vice President of Cuba Salvador Valdés Mesa and President of Costa Rica Carlos Alvarado Quesada.

 Castro is the first female President of Honduras and the first to not be a member of the National or Liberal parties since the restoration of democracy in 1982.
-During her inaugural address, Castro said, "the economic catastrophe that I'm inheriting is unparalleled in the history of our country."
-She also promised to combat corruption and inequality which she said was 'rampant' during the rule of the previous National government.
+During her inaugural address, Castro promised to combat corruption and inequality which she said was 'rampant' during the rule of the previous National government.

-Xiomara Castro inherited a deeply corrupt state apparatus, leading her to choose to extradite her predecessor Juan Orlando Hernández to the United States for his links to drug trafficking, rather than hand him over to the Honduran justice system.
+Castro extradited her predecessor Juan Orlando Hernández to the United States for his links to drug trafficking, rather than hand him over to the Honduran justice system; she cited Honduras state corruption as her motivation.
 Her government asked for UN help in setting up an international commission to fight corruption.

-She is confronted with the strong vulnerability of Honduras to US pressure to keep Honduras within regional free trade regimes and the presence of the US military on its territory.
-In addition, the Supreme Court, whose members were appointed by previous governments, is obstructing some of her reform plans, such as the amnesty of those convicted for political reasons after the 2009 coup.
+The Supreme Court, whose members were appointed by previous governments, opposes some of her reform plans.

 Economic policy

 In her inaugural speech, Castro vowed to re-found a democratic socialist state, stating she had a duty to restore an economic system based upon transparency, efficiency of production, social justice in the distribution of wealth and in national income, and that her vision of her world puts the human being before the rules of the market.

-In February 2022, she halted the eviction of indigenous families in dispute with a businessman over the ownership of a large piece of land south of the capital.
+In February 2022, she intervened in a dispute with a businessman over the ownership of a large piece of land south of the capital.
+The businessman, who owned the land under Honduras law, intended to evict indigenous people to build homes for 10,000 Hondurans; she intervened to stop the eviction, citing indigenous wellbeing over rule of law.

 She banned open-pit mining in March 2022 due to the extensive damage to the environment.
 The government also promised to intervene "immediately" to conserve areas of "high environmental value" for the benefit of the population.

-In May 2022, Castro signed a measure passed by Congress to abolish Honduras' special economic zones, which the previous National government implemented.
+In May 2022, Castro began a measure passed by Congress to abolish Honduras' special economic zones, which the previous National government implemented.

+In May 2023, the government introduced a law reforming the tax system, termed Ley de Justicia Tributaria (LJT).
+The government stated the law is designed to eliminate tax loopholes and privileges for certain economic sectors.
+The bill was met with protests by melon farmers and shrimpers inside the country, because it entails a revocation of tax rebates for these industries.

+At her state visit to the People's Republic of China in Shanghai in June 2023, Castro applied for Honduran membership in the New Development Bank, also called BRICS Development Bank, as this would boost the economic development and raise living standards in her country.